Bluetooth Profiles list | HFP HSP A2DP AVRCP PBAP MAP profile

 • AVRCP v 1.5 enables advanced features like media browsing, audio player and playlist management.

-• Other features of AVRCP profile are as follows.
+• Other features of AVRCP bluetooth profile are as follows.

 -Content browsing (artists, songs etc.), content searching, audio player management, enables audio stream status control, enables transmission of track, title and other media information, playlist management etc.